Net Promoter ScoreSM

 Understand your customer satisfaction levels over time, and build loyal relationships.

-Net Promoter Score, or NPS, is an industry-standard measurement of customer experiences and predictor of future business performance.
+Net Promoter ScoreSM, or NPS®, is an industry-standard measurement of customer experiences and predictor of future business performance.
 The metric is based on how customers answer the following question.

 How likely is it that you would recommend [brand or company] to a friend or colleague?